 EDUTINGAM_B" rather than "

-Running on java 1.6 seems to make it work OK.
+If you're using the old-style plot windows or an older topcat version, running on java 1.6 seems to make it work OK.
 Although apparently Oracle has removed the ability to select Apple's Java 1.6 from it's Java preference pane, you may be able to launch topcat using Java 1.6 by typing:

 export JAVA_HOME=`/usr/libexec/java_home -v 1.6` java -jar /path/to/topcat-full.jar